ttezel/snake/readme.md

 ###.paint(`result`)

-Draws a pretty maze in your terminal (similar to the image at the top).
+Draws a pretty maze in your terminal (similar to [this](https://github.com/ttezel/snake#snake)).
 Pass in the result object that you get back from `.solve()`, and it'll render the snake's path in your terminal.

 ## License